ybennani27/PCBS_Bennani_Rodregomachine/README.md

 ## Feedbacks for the course
-The programing course was actually the one I was the most looking forward, when entering the Cogmaster.
-It was one of my highest motivation to reorient my curriculum towards cognitive sciences to complete my background in social sciences and philosophy of mind, because I want to specialize in questions related to AI.
+The programing course was one of the courses I was the most looking forwards to, when entering the Cogmaster because I aim at specializing in questions related to AI.
 This project made me curious and motivated to do more.

 In the weekly class, I would say that it is important to separate groups by levels because I felt horribly demotivated siting next to people who had a whole other (high) level in programing.
 I was always censuring myself to ask questions because they were way too "beginner level".
 I think I needed much more time to assimilate the vocabulary and the general logic of coding.